 Find rental assistance applications that are being accepted online

-What are the steps to fill out a rental assistance application?
+What are the steps to fill out a Section 8 rental assistance program application?

 1. Find the type of rental assistance programs you’re looking for.